pranjalagg/spdl/README.md

 > [!IMPORTANT]
 >
-> <sub>spdl is currently under development, so please expect frequent change to the way it works.</sub>
+> <sub>spdl is currently under development, so please expect frequent changes to the way it works.</sub>

 ## Requirements and Installation